kotritrona/osumapper/README.md

 - stream regulation (done)
 - slider shape classification
 - spinner classification (kind of think this is impossible...)
-- play with tensorflow.js to make it easier to use
+- play with tensorflow.js to make it usable for everyone

 current problems: